Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-session.md

 }
 ```

+Let's understand what we did here:

+First, we created two variables `connectionString` and `containerName` that will store the connection string and the name of the Azure Storage container, respectively.

-The `requestFormData` variable is an object of type `FormData` which contains the fields sent in the request.
+The `parsedForm` variable is an object of type `FormData` which contains the fields sent in the request.

 The `has` method checks that the `file` field has been sent in the request.
 Since it is a `POST` request.
 If the field is not found, we return a `400 Bad Request` message.

 As we are uploading a `pdf` file, we will need to use the **[Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob)** class so that we can manipulate the file.

 The `get` method retrieves the value of the `file` field from the `FormData` object.
 If the field does not exist, the method returns `null`.

+And finally the `fileName` variable which will store the name of the file sent in the `filename` field.

+Finally, we return a `200 OK` message if the file is uploaded successfully.

 ## Load the PDF File